RogerAlbuquerque/e-commerce-sandbox/README.md

 # 🤔 How to run on your pc?

-**It's simple, you just need to have docker and coker-compose installed on your machine**
+**It's simple, you just need to have docker and docker-compose installed on your machine**
 - 1️⃣ If you have it, just download the dockerConfigs folder and docker-compose.yaml file.
 - 2️⃣ Then run on your terminal: